 City nature challenge 2025: Toronto and GTA

-Join EcoSpark and TRCA in the tenth annual global event.
-Take part in the City Nature Challenge 2025 from April 25 - 28!
+Join EcoSpark and TRCA in the tenth City Nature Challenge 2025 from April 25 - 28!

-Every record of a plant or animal helps track biodiversity!
-Everyone can participate.
+Each record of a plant or animal submitted helps track and understand biodiversity!
+Everyone can participate, find instructions below.

-Teachers, volunteers, and youth age 13+ can participate in the City Nature Challenge on their own.
+Teachers, volunteers, and youth aged 13+ can participate in the City Nature Challenge on their own.
 Our resources make it easy!

 Get students outside and collect nature observations using the iNaturalist platform during the Challenge.
-Youth environmental leaders can spread the word about the Challenge and encourage ecoclubs and communities to get involved.
+Youth environmental leaders can spread the word about the Challenge and encourage eco-clubs or communities to get involved.

-EcoSpark can visit your school to deliver hands-on biodiversity training!
+EcoSpark can visit your school or community group to deliver hands-on biodiversity training, introducing participants to the world of citizen science through curriculum-linked on-site activities.

 Two slivery-blue moths on a yellow flower.